-The new SRA Standards and Regulations will, from November, completely reform the practising arrangements available to solicitors.
+The new SRA Standards and Regulations that are now in force completely reform the practising arrangements available to solicitors.

 This live broadcast session will look at the changes to the practising frameworks, including the practising certificate regime, firm authorisations and the responsibilities for compliance and reporting within firms.

 This interactive online session will cover the following:

 - A summary of the new practising options available to solicitors